 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stockouts of essential RMNCAH commodities Q4 2022 The country worked to ensure that services are maintained during the pandemic period.
-The Directorate of Maternal and Child Health used WHO COVID-19 guidelines whilst implementing services.
-A situational analysis of services in health facilities has helped the development of a contingency plan to ensure the continued availability and use of services during the ongoing pandemic.
-Integrated supervision and monitoring visits are currently underway and results to date show a good availability of RMNCAH commodities, with good stocks.
-The Ministry of Health held a review of the COVID joint action plans with district and regional health teams in mid-December NTDs Recognising the negative impact of COVID-19 on the 2020 MDA coverage, ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-This includes prioritizing key necessary catch up activities Q4 2022 Whilst respecting COVID-19 preventive measures, the country is implementing NTD control and elimination activities as planned.
-In Q4 2021 meetings were organized including MDA planning meetings, and meetings to review and validate the NTD related tools.
-Other activities include integrated supervision of NTD control and elimination activities, Morbidity Management and Disability Prevention activities and entomological mapping of onchocerciasis elimination
+Address any stockouts of essential RMNCAH commodities Q4 2022 The country worked to ensure that services are maintained during the pandemic.
+The Directorate of Maternal and Child Health used WHO COVID-19 guidelines whilst implementing esential services.
+A situational analysis of services in health facilities informed the development of a contingency plan to ensure the continued availability and use of services during the pandemic.
+Integrated supervision and monitoring visits showed there is a good availability of RMNCAH commodities, with good stocks.
+A review of the joint action plan and performances is being scheduled.
+It will also provide an opportunity to share best practices NTDs Recognising the negative impact of COVID-19 on the 2020 MDA coverage, ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+This includes prioritizing key necessary catch up activities Q4 2022 Senegal is conducting the NTD control activities whilst respecting COVID-19 preventive measures.
+Currently the country is working to finalize the new NTD Master plan and is conducting supervision of Trachomatous Trichiasis (TT) surgeries in the health district of Bambey.
+The country also conducted the region orientations of MDA in different targeted regions for the upcoming MDAs Optimise quality of care Address the falling coverage of vitamin A Q4 2022 Deliverable not yet due